Taxi Service Improvements

 A number of factors can affect the quality of taxi service and its ability to serve various types of trips.
 Below are some performance indicators that can be used to evaluate taxi service:

-Price for an average trip relative to users’ income.
+· Price for an average trip relative to users’ income.
+Availability of subsidies and discounts for people with special needs (such as disabilities) and other frequent users.

 Taxi Improvements are usually implemented in cooperation between local governments, which regulate taxi service, and private companies, which provide taxi service.
 It sometimes involves transit agencies and other organizations that contract for transportation services.
 Taxi improvements may result from changes in taxi regulations, additional funding for subsidized taxi services, and improvements by taxi companies.
 Regulatory Reforms may be needed to eliminate unnecessary regulations and costs to taxi service.

-However, Taxi Improvements support use of alternative modes, including walking, cycling, ridesharing and transit use, by giving people who use those modes a better fallback option in emergencies.
+Taxi Improvements can support use of alternative modes, including walking, cycling, ridesharing and transit use, by giving those modes’ users a better fallback option in emergencies.
 It can allow people to reduce their car ownership.
+Analysis by King, Peters and Daus (2011) indicates that public transport travelers often use taxis for a portion of their trips, for example, to commute home after transit service ends.
 In these ways, Taxi Improvements can contribute to relatively large reductions in vehicle travel.
 Experience with Guaranteed Ride Home programs indicates that improving the availability of fallback options can significantly increase use of alternative modes.

 Table 1 Travel Impact Summary